OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 ### Deployment Options section

-You can also optionally change whether the step should wait until the CloudFormation stack fully deploys by changing the `Wait Option` selection.
+You can optionally change whether the step should wait until the CloudFormation stack fully deploys by changing the `Wait Option` selection.
 By default, the step will wait until the CloudFormation stack deployment is complete and the resulting ECS Task is running (or failed to run).

 ![ECS Step Deployment Options section](images/ecs-deployment-options.png "width=500")

 :::hint
-Selecting `Don't wait` option means that the step will not fail if the CloudFormation deployment fails.
+Selecting the `Don't wait` option means that the step will not fail if the CloudFormation deployment fails.
 :::

-Snippet of deployment verification logic can be seen in the diagram provided below in `CloudFormation deployment workflow` section.
+A snippet of the deployment verification logic we have implemented can be seen in the diagram provided below in `CloudFormation deployment workflow` section.

 ### Load Balancer Mappings section